nhsconnect/prm-gp-registrations-mi-infra/DEGRADES_README.md

 `make zip-degrades-lambda`
 Creates a lambda layer zip and zip files of degrades lambdas => stacks/degrades-dashboards/terraform/lambda/build This is used in deployment workflows

+## Scripts

+There are 3 adhoc scripts that have been used to prepopulate the dev environment with historical data held within S3.
+Each will need environmental variables defined, which can be found in AWS, bucket name, queue name, table name, and region.
+The terminal they are run from/tool used to run them will also need to be granted permission to be able to interact with these AWS resources.

+### populate_table.py
+Loops through the S3 bucket where enriched gp registration events are stored by date prefix, on dev this can be YYYY/MM as there is relatively little data held there, sending degrade events to a queue to be written to the degrades event dynamo table.

+### generate_daily_report.py
+Reads degrades dynamo table for a given date YYYY-MM-DD to generate a daily summary of this data and store in S3 reports/daily/YYYY-MM-DD.csv
+Headers are: Type, Reason, Count

+### generate_weekly_report.py
+Collects reports for a week, 7 days, starting from date YYYY-MM-DD, summarises the data within these reports and appends new rows to an existing report, creates new report if one does not exist.
+Headers are: Week_beginning, Type, Reason, Count